 The outcome will vary from person to person, but typically you can expect the results of Botox to last from three to six months.
 The location of the injection and the amount used are the biggest factors that may affect how long it lasts.
 Other factors include your age, the elasticity of your skin, and wrinkle depth.

-Over time when facial muscles aren’t used, they eventually get shorter and smaller so regular use of Botox may extend the results for longer periods of time.
+Over time when facial muscles aren’t used, they eventually get shorter and smaller, so regular use of Botox may extend the results for longer periods of time.

-What age should I start getting Botox?
+At what age should I start getting Botox?

 Many patients wonder if they are too young or too old to try Botox.
 Some begin treatment as a preventative measure at the first site of lines and wrinkles.
 Others wait until later in life when these expression lines become more prominent.
-To determine if you may benefit from Botox treatment, it’s best to first schedule a consultation with a licensed professional.
+To determine if you may benefit from Botox treatment, it’s best first to schedule a consultation with a licensed professional.

 Is Botox safe?